dani-f99/tmc_preprocessing/readme.md

 --------------------------------------------------------------------------------

-# PROJECT: Code Rehaul of Too Many Cells Preporcessing Pipline
+# PROJECT UPDATE:Too Many Cells Preprocessing Pipeline

 ## 1. OVERVIEW
-This program automates and organizes the bioinformatics pipeline originally developed by Bshara and [Name].
+This program automates and organizes the bioinformatics pipeline originally developed by Bshara Sahoury and Saif Rahal.
 It streamlines the transition from raw BCR clone data to interactive cluster visualizations.
 Pipeline Overview

 The pipeline consists of two primary stages: